ionic-team/ionic-docs/src/pages/enterprise/setup.md

 <command-prompt>npm install -g @ionic/cli</command-prompt>
 </command-line>

+### Using Cordova?

-Next, install the Ionic Enterprise Cordova CLI (even if you're using Capacitor).
-Ionic Native plugins use scoped packages, which the regular Cordova CLI does not support.
+If using Cordova CLI version 9.0 and below, install the Ionic Enterprise Cordova CLI.
+Ionic Native plugins use scoped packages, which previous versions of the Cordova CLI do not support.
 All Cordova functionality will still work as expected.

+> Skip this step if using Cordova CLI [version 10.0](https://cordova.apache.org/announcements/2020/08/04/cordova-cli-release-10.0.0.html) and above.

 <command-line>
 <command-prompt>npm uninstall -g cordova</command-prompt>